top of page

 83254075_205485697241816_190371337718931

-Glenlee is a 2.5-hectare historic property fronting the Georges River on the Lugarno peninsula and currently under threat by a developer
+Glenlee is a 2.5-hectare historic property fronting the Georges River on the Lugarno peninsula.

-Glenlee was settled by the Matthei family in 1908 and has been in the family ever since.
-In 1910 Otto built the now historic Genlee homestead, which still stands today.
-He also built stone paths, steps and walls descending the gentle slope to the river’s edge.
-The bulldozers will destroy all of this if the development goes ahead.
+Glenlee was settled by the Matthei family in 1908 and was owned by the family until April 2024.
+In 1910 Otto Matthei built the now historic Genlee homestead, which still stands today.

 bottom of page